Binta (given name)

-Binta is a feminine name of West African origin, popular among Islamised peoples in Burkina Faso, Guinea, Mauritania, Mali, Senegal, Niger, Nigeria, and The Gambia.
-In French-speaking countries it is more often rendered as Bintou.
+Binta is a feminine name of West African origin, popular among Islamised peoples in Burkina Faso, Guinea, Mauritania, Mali, Senegal, Sierra Leone, Niger, Nigeria, and The Gambia.
+It can also rendered as Bintu (Bintou being Francophone).
 It is derived from the Arabic بنت (bint), which means "daughter" or "girl".
-In turn, the names Binta and Bintou are typically given to the first-born daughter.
+In turn, Binta and its variants are occasionally reserved for first-born daughters.

 Notable people with the name include: